Our public school system can and must be turned around…

 I took this photograph at a deep rural school in Limpopo early in 2015.
 It haunts me because it captures the sad state of 80% of our schools and the plight of 11 million of our youth.
 They are trapped and 21 years into the new South Africa not much has changed.
 They wait in the shadows for something to happen and I fear that they will wreak a terrible vengeance on all of us who allowed this to continue.

 More than 90 % of our children in South Africa attend public schools and very few of these schools (approximately 20%) are considered to be “functional”.
 I often wonder whether it is possible to “save” our public school system given our realities on the ground, but have become more and more convinced that must do so and can do so, if we move beyond what we have always done.
-Our attempts to improve learner outcomes across our nation have largely failed because we have not developed a comprehensive and coherent methodology to turnaround our dysfunctional schools.
+Our attempts to improve learner outcomes across our nation have largely failed because we continue to do more of the same, instead of doing things differently.

 Doing things differently means that we need to commit to the following: